Cecilierenee/Inch-by-inch-FE/README.md

 *02/05/2022*

 Today Marks the day after the Java bootcamp I had the pleasure to participate in over the past 12 weeks.
 And while I worked very hard on my capstone project, I'm still left obsessing over the functionality of my web application.
-I find myself with a bit of an empty schedule at the moment, so to fill that void, I will be keep my skills sharp by completing my application and documenting the process.
+I find myself with a bit of an empty schedule at the moment, so to fill that void, I will keep my skills sharp by completing my application and documenting the process.

 A few things I would like to focus on at the moment;<br>
   -Completing the functionality of my app (add, edit and delete funtions)<br>